ni/niveristand-aim-arinc429-custom-device/Docs/User Guide/User Guide.md

 #### Scripting the Custom Device Configuration

-The Ballard ARINC 429 custom device includes a LabVIEW scripting API to configure the custom device programmatically.
+The AIM ARINC 429 custom device includes a LabVIEW scripting API to configure the custom device programmatically.
 This allows users to parse an existing ARINC 429 database into a working custom device configuration without the need to create a Parameters file.
 It also allows importing a Parameters file programmatically instead of through System Explorer.

 To use the scripting API, the optional scripting package must be installed:
-`ni-ballard-arinc-429-veristand-20xx-labview-support`
+`ni-aim-arinc-429-veristand-20xx-labview-support`

-The scripting API includes two example files inside a LabVIEW example project found at the following directory: `C:\Program Files (x86)\National Instruments\LabVIEW 20xx\examples\NI VeriStand Custom Devices\Ballard\ARINC 429\Support`.
+The scripting API includes two example files inside a LabVIEW example project found at the following directory: `C:\Program Files (x86)\National Instruments\LabVIEW 20xx\examples\NI VeriStand Custom Devices\AIM\ARINC 429\Support`.
 It contains two example VIs:

-- `Import Parameters Configuration to New Ballard ARINC 429 Custom Device.vi` - Demonstrates using the Ballard ARINC 429 scripting API to configure the custom device by importing a parameters configuration file.
+- `Import Parameters Configuration to New AIM ARINC 429 Custom Device.vi` - Demonstrates using the AIM ARINC 429 scripting API to configure the custom device by importing a parameters configuration file.
-- `Build New Ballard ARINC 429 Custom Device.vi` - Demonstrates using the Ballard ARINC 429 scripting API to configure the custom device by building from configuration clusters.
+- `Build New AIM ARINC 429 Custom Device.vi` - Demonstrates using the AIM ARINC 429 scripting API to configure the custom device by building from configuration clusters.

 ![Scripting Examples Project](Screenshots/Scripting_examples_project.PNG)